twohunters/t3chbl0g/README.md

 ## Description

 This is a CMS blog about tech!
-Developers can make an account, log in with a unique username and password, publish their own work and comment on posts by other users.
+Developers can register and login in with a unique account and write about their projects.

 ## Installation